Landis' conjecture: a survey: Meshkov's counterexample

-In the same work, Meshkov presents a construction in the plane $\R^2$ of an example of equation \eqref{eq:H} which has a nonzero solution $u$, for which the estimate $|u(x)|\le C\exp(-c|x|^{4/3})$, for all $x\in \R^2$, is realized with some positive constants $c$ and $C$.
+In the same work, Meshkov presents a construction in the plane $\R^2$ of an example of equation \eqref{eq:H} that has a nonzero solution $u$, for which the estimate $|u(x)|\le C\exp(-c|x|^{4/3})$, for all $x\in \R^2$, is realized with some positive constants $c$ and $C$.
 This example gives a negative answer to Landis' conjecture.
-As in the introduction, we want to emphasize that in Meshkov's counterexample both $q$ and $u$ are \textit{complex-valued} functions.
-A generalization of Meshkov's example was showed by J. Cruz-Sampedro in \cite{Cruz99}, and consequent follow-ups addressing missing cases of constructions of solutions in $\R^2$ that satisfy an elliptic eigenvalue equation and have the optimal rate of decay at infinity are presented in the more recent works by B. Davey \cite{Davey14, Davey15}, and C.-L. Lin and J.-N. Wang \cite{LW14}.
-We also refer to \cite{DZZ08}, where T. Duyckaerts, X. Zhang, and E. Zuazua, observed that an easier construction for the examples with the critical decay can be done considering \textit{vector-valued} solutions to the equation \eqref{eq:CS} below: a $\C^4$-valued solution $u$ is constructed for \eqref{eq:CS} in $\R^3$ so that $|u(x)|\le \exp[-C|x|^{4/3}]$ for some $C>0$ and for all $x\in \R^3$.
+As in the Introduction, we want to emphasize that in Meshkov's counterexample both $q$ and $u$ are \textit{complex-valued} functions.
+A generalization of Meshkov's example was shown by J. Cruz-Sampedro in \cite{Cruz99}, and consequent follow-ups addressing missing cases of constructions of solutions in $\R^2$ that satisfy an elliptic eigenvalue equation and have the optimal rate of decay at infinity are presented in the more recent works by B. Davey \cite{Davey14, Davey15}.
+We also refer to \cite{DZZ08}, where T. Duyckaerts, X. Zhang, and E. Zuazua observed that an easier construction of examples with critical decay can be done considering \textit{vector-valued} solutions to the equation \eqref{eq:CS} below: a $\C^4$-valued solution $u$ is constructed for \eqref{eq:CS} in $\R^3$ so that $|u(x)|\le \exp[-C|x|^{4/3}]$ for some $C>0$ and for all $x\in \R^3$.
 In \cite{DZZ08}, the potential constructed is non-symmetric (in the same spirit as Meshkov) and has a logarithmic growth at infinity: so it is not bounded, but it is almost bounded when measuring with respect to power like growth.

 In order to give some insight, we state and sketch here the result and construction by Cruz-Sampedro\footnote{We have kept the original formulation by Cruz-Sampedro, which is slightly different to Kondrat'ev--Landis' conjecture referred to the equation \eqref{eq:H}.
-From the thesis that $u$ has compact support, using uniqueness for the Schr\"odinger equation (see for example \cite[Theorem 13.63]{RS78}), we find that $u\equiv0$.}, which follow the same ideas as in \cite{Me91}.
+From the thesis that $u$ has compact support, using the uniqueness of solutions to the Schr"odinger equation (see, for example, \cite[Theorem 13.63]{RS78}), we find that $u\equiv0$.}, which follow the same ideas as in \cite{Me91}.

 \begin{thm}[{\cite[Theorem 1]{Cruz99}}] Let $\varepsilon\in\R$ be given and suppose $q$ is a measurable complex-valued function on $\R^n$ that satisfies